 Through HLA tissue typing we can identify couples who look too much "alike".
 In addition we can measure the ability of a couple's cells to respond to each other i.e. level of blocking antibodies, using sophisticated equipment which combine computers and lasers (cell flow cytometry).Treatment for Blocking Antibodies

 Two treatments have been offered for low blocking antibody levels: paternal white cell immunizations and IVIg.
 Immunizing the mother with concentrates of the father's white blood cells amplifies the HLA signal.
 Although effective, this treatment has not been offered in the U.S. since 2001.

 Table 2: Success rate with varying treatment modalities in women with history of RSA

 * Medication for APAs and ANAs include low dose aspirin, heparin and prednisone when indicated.

 APA - Antiphospholipid antibodies

 PLI - Paternal leukocyte immunization

-IVIg is an alternative to white cell preparations.
+IVIg (Intravenous Immune Globulin) is the current therapy.
 The doses vary between 10 and 60 grams per month.
 Some doctors have had success with the lower doses of IVIg (10 grams) for patients who have only the blocking antibody problem.
 The blocking antibody levels should be measured monthly to determine the need for future infusion.

 Studies recommend include:Blocking Antibody level (by flow cytometry)